 The overall Approach section should be divided into separate sections for each specific aim.
-Two aims is usually about the right scope for an NRSA, but having three aims is acceptable, In many cases, aims themselves may be divided into subaims.
-For each aim or subaim, include the following subsections:
+Having two aims is usually about the right scope for an NRSA, but having three aims is acceptable.
+In many cases, aims themselves may be divided into subaims.
+For each aim or subaim, you must include the following subsections: Rationale, Preliminary Studies, Approach, Interpretation, and Limitations & Alternatives.